-The Office of Housing and Residential Life allows alcohol in designated residence halls for students who are over the age of 21 and have met the requirements of residence.
-All students applying to reside must complete an online education module and sign an additional contract for the 21+ community. https://www.easternct.edu/housing/ documents/21hall.pdf
+The Office of Housing and Residential Life allows alcohol in designated residence hall spaces for students who are all over the age of 21 and have met the requirements of residence.
+All students applying to reside must complete an online education module, score a 100% on the assessment, and sign an additional contract for the 21+ community:

-Professional staff working within the residence halls provide programming centered on health and wellness in all of the residence halls each semester.
-Wellness is one of three areas Residence Hall Assistants are given as options to program based on, and Hall Directors manage them to ensure that there are an even number of programs for each category.
+Professional staff working within the residence halls provide programming centered on health and wellness in all the residence halls each semester.
+Wellness is one of three areas Resident

+Assistants are given as options to program based on, and Hall Directors manage them to ensure that there are an even number of programs for each category.